Why Brands should think like a TV Show

 2) From Viewers to Fanatics: It is not enough for a TV property to build viewership.
 To maintain viewership season after season, it is necessary to build and reward a strong fan community.
 To do this, it is necessary to have a storyline, cast, setting, cinematic feel and characters so engaging, enjoyable, suspenseful and addictive, it drives intense passion and buzz.
 Does your brand have a storyline, brand voice, personality and cast of characters (iconic products/services) so appealing and addictive it moves consumers from buyers to passionate fanatics?
 Is your brand identity system cinematic enough with stunning visualization, exhilarating language, dramatic feel and sound?

 4) Pre-season: It has been found that people who engage with a show’s content early on will influence up to five other people to watch it before the show even airs.
 Pre-season sneak previews are important.
-When launching a new product/service, how can you incorporate “The Leak” (http://bit.ly/IzOKCO) to have a more successful launch?
-And more traditionally, how can you turn a product/service launch into a Red Carpet Premier Event?
+When launching a new product/service, how can you incorporate “The Leak as the New Launch” (http://bit.ly/IzOKCO)?
+And more traditionally, how can you make a product/service launch feel more like a Red Carpet Premier Event?

 5) Character development: As important as a compelling storyline are the strength of the characters within them.
 They can have a huge impact on fan following, fan fiction and licensing deals.
-Strong characters can be people, but they can also be places, sets and fashion as in the case of Gevalia’s Johan from Sweden, Mad Men, Downton Abbey and The Hunger Games Capitol Couture.
-When developing your own characters (geography, products/services, experiences), how can you make them so iconic and irresistible that they themselves command their own fan following, sites and Twitter Feeds?
-For example, there are tons of iPad handles on Twitter separate from Apple.
+Strong characters can be people, but they can also be places, sets and fashion as in the case of Gevalia’s Johan from Sweden, Game of Thrones, Mad Men, Downton Abbey and The Hunger Games Capitol Couture.
+When developing your own characters (geography, products/services, experiences), how can you make them so iconic and irresistible that they themselves command their own fan following, sites, Instagram and Twitter Feeds?
+For example, there are tons of iPhone handles on Twitter separate from Apple.

 7) Game On: Another way TV shows further deepen their story is to license their brand and characters across many categories from apparel, dolls and fragrance to live theatrical events.
 However, gaming is now one of the fastest growing platforms to allow fans to “go deep” with a TV show’s story and characters.
 Why?
 72% of the American population plays video games, the median age is 37 and 42% of gamers are now female.
 Does it make sense for your brand to get into the gaming market?

 8) Product Placement: Product Placement within episodes of scripted and non-scripted storylines has become so common place, it is now almost expected.
 Often this brings in additional revenue.
-How can your brand get paid financiallly or in kind by placing other’s brands inside your story?
+How can your brand get paid financially or in kind by placing other’s brands inside your story/campaign?

 9) Secondary markets – Successful TV Shows today have secondary audiences who discover the show through syndication, DVDs and via streaming bringing in large after-market profit.
 Should you rethink target audience?
 While you market to a primary target audience, why stop there?
 Can you create a new audience with extended product formats and time-shifted occasions?
 In addition, “aftershows” create deeper engagement and dialogue with the show’s characters and even the people behind the show.
 Is there a way to create an “aftershow” for your ad campaign online where fans can engage and interact with the characters and/or even the people behind the campaign?

-10) Check-in: Social TV activity in the form of conversations and check-ins has nearly doubled in the past year.
-TV shows are carefully thinking through the right handles and hashtag naming conventions to make it easier and more fun for people to check in and drive buzz.
-With the launch of Girls on HBO, the handle name is strategically linked to the Network Masterbrand @GirlsHBO and the trending topic #mistakesgirlsmake links to the storyline.
+10) Content Check-ins: Social TV activity in the form of conversations and check-ins has nearly tripled in the past year.
+TV shows are carefully thinking through the right handles and hashtag naming conventions and architectures to make it easier and more fun for people to check in and drive buzz.
+When Girls launched on HBO, the handle name is strategically linked to the Network Masterbrand @GirlsHBO and the trending topic #mistakesgirlsmake links to the storyline.
 Are you strategically naming and linking your brand’s user names and hashtags across the entire portfolio?
-And are the names simple enough for brand fans to easily check-in or create their own Fan Fiction around those names–Twitter feeds, fan sites/pages and pin boards- and do the marketing for you?
+And are the names simple enough for brand fans to easily check-in or create their own Fan Fiction around those names–Twitter feeds, fan sites/pages and Instagram- and do the marketing for you?